Training at the speed of technology: ensuring readiness to deliver operational superiority.

 Stage 2

-If your abstract is accepted, develop it into a detailed paper highlighting your methodology and findings, and their relevance to the field, along with corresponding engaging presentation slides.
+If your abstract is accepted, you are invited to submit a full paper detailing your methodology and findings, highlighting their relevance to the field, and accompanied by engaging presentation slides in line with the template provided.

 Your assigned moderator will review the draft paper and slides for clarity, quality, and engagement before final approval.